FACTORS INFLUENCING DIVORCE

 ITEM VII:

-Age at the time of marriage most especially when the husband is much older than the wife can influence divorce.
+especially when the husband is much older than the wife can influence divorce.

 X